Sterile ECG Electrodes: When Hospitals Must Choose Sterile Packaging

 1.3 Why field sterilization is not an alternative

 A common procurement question is whether a hospital can buy non-sterile electrodes and sterilize them in-house.
-The answer for ECG electrodes is no, for three reasons:
+For ECG electrodes the answer is no, for three reasons:

-- Steam autoclaving destroys the hydrogel.
-The semi-solid conductive gel in Layer 4 of the electrode is a polymer matrix saturated with electrolyte.
-High-temperature steam denatures the polymer and drives off water content; the post-autoclave electrode has elevated impedance and unreliable adhesion.
+• Steam autoclaving destroys the hydrogel.
+The semi-solid conductive gel is a polymer matrix saturated with electrolyte.
+High-temperature steam denatures the polymer and drives off water; the post-autoclave electrode has elevated impedance and unreliable adhesion.

 The conclusion is operational: if a department needs sterile electrodes, it specifies sterile SKUs in procurement, full stop.
-Field-sterilization workarounds are not a viable path.
 For the regulatory and compliance framing of this same point, see our compliance guide.

 Most clinical articles about sterile electrodes stop at the word "sterile."
-This section opens it up.
-Understanding the EO process matters for two practical reasons: it tells procurement teams what to verify in supplier documentation (Section 8), and it explains why certain scenarios — NICU especially — benefit from sterile packaging beyond the obvious infection-control argument.
+This section opens it up, because understanding the EO process matters for two practical reasons: it tells procurement teams what to verify in supplier documentation (Section 8), and it explains why certain scenarios — NICU especially — benefit from sterile packaging beyond the obvious infection-control argument.

 2.1 Why ECG electrodes use EO and not gamma or steam

 Four sterilization modalities are validated for medical devices.
-Only one is appropriate for disposable ECG electrodes:
+Only one is well suited to disposable ECG electrodes:

 2.2 The five-stage EO sterilization process

-- Pre-conditioning.
-Product is held at 50–60 °C and 60–70 % relative humidity for several hours.
-Hydration is what makes microbial spores susceptible to EO; a dry spore is dramatically more resistant.
-This stage is also where pouch and product temperatures equilibrate before sterilant exposure.
+1. Pre-conditioning.
+Product is held at roughly 50–60 °C and 60–70 % relative humidity for several hours.
+Hydration is what makes microbial spores susceptible to EO; a dry spore is far more resistant.
+Pouch and product temperatures also equilibrate before sterilant exposure.

-- EO exposure.
-Ethylene oxide is introduced at concentrations of 400–1,200 mg/L (the exact concentration depends on the validated cycle for the load configuration) for 4–12 hours.
-EO alkylates microbial DNA and proteins, preventing replication and rendering organisms non-viable.
+2. EO exposure.
+Ethylene oxide is introduced at a concentration in the range of 400–1,200 mg/L (the exact value depends on the validated cycle for the load) for several hours.
+EO alkylates microbial DNA and proteins, preventing replication.
 This is the lethality stage.

-- Nitrogen displacement.
-The chamber is purged with inert gas (typically nitrogen) to remove residual EO from chamber atmosphere and from product surfaces.
-This is the first of two residual-reduction steps.
+3. Nitrogen displacement.
+The chamber is purged with inert gas (typically nitrogen) to remove residual EO from the chamber atmosphere and product surfaces — the first of two residual-reduction steps.

-- Aeration.
-Product is held in heated, ventilated aeration chambers for several days.
-EO and ethylene chlorohydrin (the principal toxic byproducts) diffuse out of the product.
-The endpoint is residual concentration below the limits in ISO 10993-7.
-MedLinket's release specification holds EO residuals well below 4 ppm at lot release.
+4. Aeration.
+Product is held in heated, ventilated aeration chambers for several days while EO and ethylene chlorohydrin (the principal toxic byproducts) diffuse out.
+The endpoint is residual concentration below the limits in ISO 10993-7; MedLinket's release specification holds EO residuals well within those limits at lot release.

-- Validation and lot release.
-Each load includes biological indicators — calibrated Bacillus atrophaeus spore strips of known resistance to EO — and chemical indicators that change color at validated exposure thresholds.
+5. Validation and lot release.
+Each load includes biological indicators — calibrated Bacillus atrophaeus spore strips of known EO resistance — and chemical indicators that change color at validated exposure thresholds.
 Both must pass.
-The cycle is validated under ISO 11135 using the half-cycle overkill approach, which exposes BIs to half the production cycle parameters; demonstrating spore inactivation under the half-cycle creates conservatism in the production cycle.
-Half-cycle overkill validation typically delivers more than 12 spore-log reduction — substantially beyond the SAL 10⁻⁶ regulatory threshold.
+The cycle is validated under ISO 11135 using the half-cycle overkill approach, which exposes BIs to half the production-cycle parameters; demonstrating spore inactivation under the half-cycle builds conservatism into the production cycle and typically delivers a large spore-log reduction well beyond the SAL 10⁻⁶ threshold.

 2.3 What "SAL 10⁻⁶" actually means